renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 }
 {% endhighlight %}

-This is where we are going to write our programs.
+This is where we are going to write the source code, which defines the actual functionality of our programs.
-The name of the file does not matter much, as long as it has the `.ceylon` extension.
+The name of the file does not matter much and you can have many source files in each package (source files must have the `.ceylon` extension).

-The function name, which for the above code is `run`, also does not matter, but it's a Ceylon convention to call the main function, ie. the function that starts your program, `run`.
+The initial function's name, which for the above code is `run`, also does not matter, but it's a Ceylon convention to call the main function, ie. the function that starts your program, `run`.

 A few words have now been introduced and deserve an explanation!
 First of all, a `function` is